overfl0/Armaclass/README.md

 ### Making code changes
 - Create a virtualenv using your preferred method (mkvirtualenv, venv, etc...)
-- `pip install -r requirements.txt`
+- `pip install -r requirements-dev.txt`
 - Write code AND tests
 - `pytest` to test run your tests
 - `ptw -n` if you want `pytest` to automatically be called whenever